HideezGroup/HES/LINUX.md

 * **url_to_you_hes_site** - URL of your HES site (example `https://hideez.example.com`)

-Important note.
-By default, .Net Core uses ports 5000 and 5001.
+Important note: by default, .Net Core uses ports 5000 and 5001.
 Therefore, if only one domain is running on the server, port numbers can be skipped.
 But if it is supposed to run a few sites on one computer, then it is necessary to specify different ports for each site in json file.
 For example, for a site to listen to ports 6000 and 6001, after "AllowedHosts": "*" add the following (via comma) :
 ```json